 |08 November 2010||Fire Accident|

-On November 8, 2010, the ship was on a scheduled 7-day Mexico Riviera cruise from homeport Long Beach CA to Puerto Vallarta, Mazatlan and Cabo San Lucas.
+On November 8, 2010, the ship was on a scheduled 7-day Mexico Riviera cruise from homeport Long Beach CA to Puerto Vallarta, Mazatlan, and Cabo San Lucas.
 On the second day, at ~6 am the ship experienced an engine room fire accident, resulting in a total electrical power loss.
 Even when the fire was extinguished ~10 hours later, the power was not restored.
-The incident occurred when the vessel was in open sea, approx 150 ml / 240 km south of San Diego and approx 55 ml 90 km west of Punta San Jacinto (Baja Mexico).
+The incident occurred when the vessel was in the open sea, approx 150 ml / 240 km south of San Diego and approx 55 ml 90 km west of Punta San Jacinto (Baja Mexico).

 According to the cruise line’s official statement, the fire was caused by “crankcase split”.
 No injuries were reported among all 3299 passengers and 1167 crew.
-Because engineering crew was incapable to restore the power, the voyage was cancelled and the vessel had to be towed by tugboat to San Diego.
+Because engineering crew was incapable to restore the power, the voyage was canceled and the vessel had to be towed by tugboat to San Diego.

 The lost of power also caused the onboard air-conditioning and refrigeration systems to become inoperational.
 USCG assets were deployed in the region.
 Passengers received rations of food and bottled water provided from aircraft carrier USS Ronald Reagan via navy helicopters.
 The Splendor ship was escorted to San Diego by USCG Cutter Morgenthau.
 Towed, the ship arrived in San Diego CA on November 11 (in the morning).

 The power loss incident was under investigation.
 The ship operates using three 12-cylinder Wartsila diesel generators (model 12V46C) located in the aft engine room, plus another three generator sets in the forward engine room.
 Each generator connects to 2 switchboards.
-Normally, a single engine / generator failure shouldn’t affect the vessel's total power output.
+Normally, a single engine/generator failure shouldn’t affect the vessel's total power output.

 Carnival Cruise Lines fully refunded all passengers, adding free Carnival cruise voucher of equal value and reimbursement for all their travel expenses.
 The ship returned to service on February 20, 2011.